AdobeDocs/experience-manager-65.en/help/forms/developing/determining-whether-documents-pdf-a.md

     * Access the `AssemblerResult` object's `documents` field, which is a `Map` object that contains the XML data that specifies whether the input PDF document is a PDF/A document.
     * Iterate through the `Map` object to obtain each resultant document.
 Then, cast that array member's value to a `BLOB`.
     * Extract the binary data that represents the XML data by accessing its `BLOB` object's `MTOM` field.
-This field stores an array of bytes that you can write out to as a XML file.
+This field stores an array of bytes that you can write out to as an XML file.

 **See also**